Baden-Powell Challenge Award

 1. Organise and run a Patrol cooking competition.
 You could provide ingredients and challenge the Patrols to produce dishes in a set time.

-4. Help to organise a sports competition with another Patrol or another Guide unit, eg mini-Olympics, fitness trail or team games evening.
+4. Help to organise a sports competition with another Patrol or another Guide unit, you could run a mini-Olympics, fitness trail or team games evening.

 6. With your Patrol, plan and carry out a ‘Reflections' session around a chosen theme.
-You could include a relaxation or meditation aspect or use mime, readings, music, dance or slides.
+You could include a relaxation or meditation activity or use mime, readings, music, dance or slides.